Raouf-Medj/bon-app/README.md

 ### 🌐 Language Toggle

-- Easily switch between French and English versions of the site using a toggle or checkbox
+- Easily switch between French and English versions of the site using a toggle button.

 ---